ceramicstudio/datamodels/packages/verifiable-credential/README.md

 A VerifiableCredential is fact-checking review/attestation of claims made (or reported) in a [ClaimedCredential](../claimed-credential/).
 This tries to follow the [W3C VC datamodel](https://www.w3.org/TR/vc-data-model), but adds alternative solidity compliant syntax for some conflicting property names.

+Tiles created using this schema can then be linked to a DID issued credentials on the [CredentialRegistry](../credential-registry/).

 ## Schemas

 ### [VerifiableCredential](./schemas/VerifiableCredential.json)